Matt Bellamy: Accolades

 In 2004, Total Guitar readers voted Bellamy the 29th-greatest guitarist and his "Plug in Baby" riff the 13th-greatest riff.
 In 2008, Gigwise named Bellamy the 19th-greatest guitarist ever.

 In April 2005, Kerrang! named Bellamy the 28th-sexiest person in rock.
 Cosmopolitan also chose him as the sexiest rocker of 2003 and 2004.
 NME named him the 14th-greatest "rock 'n' roll hero", ahead of John Lennon and Bob Dylan.
 Bellamy also won the Sexiest Male Award at the 2007 NME Awards.
 He won again in 2009, 2010, 2011, 2013 and 2014 and was nominated in 2012.
 Bellamy, however, declared himself "too short to be sexy" (he is 5' 7"), and said the award should have gone to Dominic Howard, Muse's drummer.
 Bellamy also won the "Hero of the Year" award at the 2012 NME Awards.
 On 26 September 2008, the University of Plymouth awarded the members of Muse an honorary doctorate degree for their work in music.

 In the January 2010 edition of Total Guitar, Bellamy was named "Guitarist of the Decade" and was proclaimed to be "the Hendrix of his generation".
 In the Guinness Book of World Records 2010, Bellamy is credited as holding the world record for most guitars smashed on a tour.
 His record, 140, was set during the Absolution tour.
 In April 2010, Bellamy was named the eighth-best frontman by the readers of Q. In December 2010, MusicRadar readers voted Bellamy the ninth-greatest lead singer.
-In 2010, a BBC Radio 6 survey named Bellamy the third-best guitarist of the last 30 years.
+In 2010, a BBC Radio 6 Music survey named Bellamy the third-best guitarist of the last 30 years.